511 keV galactic line from first-order phase transitions and primordial black holes: Correlated signals

 where $A$ is fixed to be $0.1$.
 We pick six benchmark points (BPs) satisfying the 511 keV excess with the corresponding PBH mass and $f_\mathrm{PBH}$ are listed in Table~\ref{table:1} and Fig.~\ref{fig:2}.

-According to the BPs in Table~\ref{table:1}, in order to produce the desired PBH mass, one requires the energy scale $\mathcal{O}(1)\lesssim B^{1/4}/{\rm MeV} \lesssim \mathcal{O}(100)$ of FOPT.
-By incorporating $\eta_{\rm DM}$, we can obtain the correct values of $f_{\rm PBH}$ to generate 511 keV line.
-Under our scenario, FB was formed as an intermediate state and treated as a progenitor of PBH.
-In order to satisfy the stability condition of FB, i.e Eq.(\ref{eq:FB_stable}), all BPs tend to have large values of $g_\chi$, close to the perturbative limit, and nonzero values of $M_i$ are necessary.
-In addition, the observational upper bound of $\Delta N_{\rm eff}\leq 0.5$ was imposed to all the BPs, and thereby restricts the temperature ratio to be $0.3\leq r_T\leq 0.5$.
+According to the {\bf BP}s in Table~\ref{table:1}, in order to produce the desired PBH mass, one requires the energy scale $\mathcal{O}(1)\lesssim B^{1/4}/{\rm MeV} \lesssim \mathcal{O}(100)$ of FOPT.
+By incorporating $\eta_{\rm DM}$, we can obtain the correct value of $f_{\rm PBH}$ to generate 511 keV line.
+Since FB was formed as an intermediate state and treated as a progenitor of PBH, it has to be stable.
+In order to satisfy the stability conditions in Eq.(\ref{eq:FB_stable}), each {\bf BP} has to have large value of $g_\chi$, closing to the perturbative limit, and nonzero $M_i$.
+In addition, the observational upper bound of $\Delta N_{\rm eff}\leq 0.5$ was imposed to all the {\bf BP}s, and thereby restricts the temperature ratio to be $0.3\leq r_T\leq 0.5$.
 Here, we assumed the dark sector and SM sector are thermally decoupled, such that it suppresses the dark sector contribution to the light degree of freedom.

-The extragalactic photon contributions of these BPs are shown in Fig.~\ref{fig:3}. {\bf{BP-4}}, {\bf{BP-5}} and {\bf{BP-6}} haven't been rule out by the present observations COMPTEL/EGRET/FermiLAT.
-This is because the associated PBH masses from {\bf{BP-4}}, {\bf{BP-5}} and {\bf{BP-6}} are heavier comparing with {\bf{BP-1}}, {\bf{BP-2}}, and {\bf{BP-3}}.
-Base on the property of Hawking radiation, the gamma-ray spectra of them peak at lower energy window between 0.1 MeV to 1 MeV, where the present observations do not have sufficient sensitivities.
-However, this window will be explored by future AMEGO and e-ASTROGAM observations.
-On the other hand, the GW spectra of BPs, mainly arising from sound waves in the plasma after bubbles collision during the FOPT~\cite{Caprini:2015zlo}, are shown in Fig.~\ref{fig:4}.
-They cover the frequency region from $10^{-5}$ Hz to $10^{-3}$ Hz, and their amplitudes can be substantially detected by future $\mu$Ares telescope.
+The extragalactic and galactic photon contributions of these {\bf BP}s are shown in Fig.~\ref{fig:3}.
+Except {\bf{BP-1}} to {\bf{BP-3}}, {\bf{BP-4}} and {\bf{BP-5}} haven't been rule out by the present observations COMPTEL/EGRET/FermiLAT, and {\bf{BP-6}} is marginally consistent with INTEGRAL galactic data.
+It is because their associated masses are heavier than {\bf{BP-3}} and thus the gamma-ray spectra peak at lower energy window between 0.1 MeV to 1 MeV where the present observations do not have sufficient sensitivities.
+However, this window will be explored by future AMEGO/e-ASTROGAM/COSI/XGIS-THESUS observations.
+On the other hand, the corresponding GW spectra of {\bf BP}s, mainly arising from sound waves in the plasma after bubbles collision during the FOPT~\cite{Caprini:2015zlo}, are shown in Fig.~\ref{fig:4}.
+Their peak frequencies cover the range from $10^{-5}$ Hz to $10^{-4}$ Hz, and amplitudes can be substantially explored by future $\mu$Ares~\cite{Sesana:2019vho} telescope.